 Why compromise one for the other?

-If you can have both your keratin treatment and color done in the same week, go for it.
+If you can have a keratin treatment and coloring done in the same week, go for it.

 But remember the right order: